How to See the Garden of Morning Calm Lighting Festival in Winter 2025 / 2026

 The best time to see the snowy landscapes of your dreams is early to mid-February.
 This is when weather stations in Gapyeong report the largest amounts of snow on the ground in the region.
 Be sure to check the weather forecast before you go!

-What to Wear to the Garden of Morning Calm Lighting Festival
+What to Wear to the Garden of Morning Calm Lighting Festival in Winter

-In the winter months of December, January and February, temperatures at the Garden of Morning Calm range from -11 to 4°C. In other words, it’s freezing cold… especially after the sun goes down.
+In the Korean winter months of December, January and February, temperatures at the Garden of Morning Calm range from -11°C | 12°F to 4°C | 40°F. In other words, it’s freezing cold… especially after the sun goes down.

 Since the Lighting Festival is best enjoyed at night (duh), it’s important to dress appropriately so you can appreciate it comfortably.
-There’s really not much indoor space at the Garden where you can get a respite from the frigid air.
+While there are a few cafes and indoor spaces available on the grounds, they aren’t heated very well.

 Parkas, boots, hats, and gloves are the order of the day during winter at the Garden of Morning Calm